maryjohnben/WeLoveMovies-Capstone/README.md

+**App is in the process of being reployed using Render

 # WeLoveMovies-Capstone

 This project is mainly focuses in demonstrating the skills in developing server and database using NodeJS, ExpressJS, JavaScript, PostgresSQL, ElephantSQL.